MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

     - **notification_action_number** - indicates which action number (two of three actions are customizable) was assigned a notification action, that is, action one, action two.
 This allows us to determine if there is a problem with a particular action.
    - **notification_state** - indicates what type of badge count the user has asked for that is, no badges, focused inbox only, etc.
    - **server_type** - indicates the back-end server type allowing us to know if there is an issue with a particular server type
+   - **signature_setting** - indicates if the setting was applied to all account or an individual account
    - **source** - indicates what is the source of notifications, if applicable, from settings or do not disturb setting
    - **swipe_setting** - indicates the details of, if applicable, swipe settings related to this action
      - **swipe_action** - indicates what the user was trying to do, that is, flag, delete, archive, it allows us to determine what action the user wanted and if the action failed or not.